 \n Concerning the physical meaning of our regularization, we recall that we have replaced the parameter $\beta$ in \eqref{bc230} with $\Gar$ in \eqref{bc23}.
 By analogy with the definition \eqref{scatlen}, we can introduce an effective, position-dependent scattering length

 which can be interpreted as follows.
-For simplicity, let us fix $\beta>0$ and choose the cut-off \eqref{cafu}.
+For simplicity, let us fix $\beta>0$ and choose the cutoff \eqref{cafu}.
 Consider the zero-range interaction between the particles $2, 3$ which takes place when $\x_2=\x_3$, i.e., for $\x=0$.
-In these conditions the coordinate $y$ is the distance between the third particle $1$ and the common position of particles $2, 3$.
+In these conditions, the coordinate $y$ is the distance between the third particle $1$ and the common position of particles $2, 3$.
 Then one has

-i.e., the effective scattering length associated to the interaction of particles $2, 3$ is equal to $\mathfrak{a}$ if the third particle $1$ is at a distance larger than $b$ while for distance smaller than $b$ the scattering length depends on the position of the particle $1$ and it decreases to zero, i.e., the interaction vanishes, when the distance goes to zero.
-In other words, we have introduced a three-body interaction which reduces to zero the strength of the interaction between two particles when the third particle approaches the common position of the first two.
+i.e., the effective scattering length associated with the interaction of particles $2, 3$ is equal to $\mathfrak{a}$ if the third particle $1$ is at a distance larger than $b$ while for distance smaller than $b$ the scattering length depends on the position of the particle $1$ and it decreases to zero, i.e., the interaction vanishes, when the distance goes to zero.
+In other words, we introduce a three-body interaction which is a common procedure in certain low-energy approximations in nuclear physics.
+Such three-body interaction reduces to zero the two-body interaction when the third particle approaches the common position of the first two.
 This is precisely the mechanism that prevents in our model the fall to the center phenomenon, i.e., the Thomas effect.

 \n The paper is organized as follows.